vtopt/DelaunaySparse/README.md

+# ACM TOMS Algorithm 1012: DELAUNAYSPARSE
-# DELAUNAYSPARSE: Interpolation via the Delaunay Triangulation.
+## Interpolation via a Sparse Subset of the Delaunay Triangulation

-The package DELAUNAYSPARSE contains serial and parallel codes, written in FORTRAN 2003 with OpenMP 4.5, for performing interpolation in medium to high dimensions via a sparse subset of the Delaunay triangulation.
+The package DELAUNAYSPARSE (ACM TOMS Algorithm 1012) contains serial and parallel codes, written in FORTRAN 2003 with OpenMP 4.5, for performing interpolation in medium to high dimensions via a sparse subset of the Delaunay triangulation.
 The serial driver subroutine is `DELAUNAYSPARSES` and the parallel driver is `DELAUNAYSPARSEP`.
 Both subroutines use the `REAL_PRECISION` module from HOMPACK90 (ACM TOMS Algorithm 777) for approximately 64-bit precision on all known machines, and the SLATEC subroutine `DWNNLS` (ACM TOMS Algorithm 587) for solving an inequality constrained least squares problem.
 Additionally, `DELAUNAYSPARSE` depends on several BLAS and LAPACK subroutines.
 The module `DELSPARSE_MOD` contains the `REAL_PRECISION` (R8) data type, and interface blocks for `DELAUNAYSPARSES`, `DELAUNAYSPARSEP`, and `DWNNLS`.
 Comments at the top of each subroutine document their usage, and examples demonstrating their usage are provided by the sample command line programs in `samples.f90` and `samplep.f90`.

 The physical organization is as follows: